elbee1969/3DePRINT/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: User Story template
-about: Atemplate to create users stories
+about: A template to create user stories
-title: ''
+title: As a XXX, XXX, I want to XXX, so that XXX
 labels: US
 assignees: ''

 ---

+Related Epic: #